Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 As a gluten-free pseudocereal, quinoa is suitable for people who are intolerant or allergic to gluten, such as those with celiac disease (3).

-Quinoa-based products are well tolerated and may therefore be a suitable alternative to wheat, both in its original form and in products like bread or pasta (
+Quinoa-based products are well tolerated and may be a suitable alternative to wheat in its original form and in products like bread or pasta (

 Quinoa may reduce blood cholesterol, blood sugar, and triglycerides.
 It’s weight loss friendly, gluten-free, and has been shown to increase the nutrient and antioxidant value of gluten-free diets.